imjacobclark/kodo/architecture/README.md

-# vs-odo Architecture
+# Kodo Architecture

-vs-odo is an asynchronous, serverless architecture.
+Kodo is an asynchronous, serverless architecture.
 Events are fired into an API Gateway, placed on a queue, processed, stored, processed again, stored and can ultimately be read when required.

-vs-odo is deployed onto Amazon Web Services and built using the Serverless Application Model (AWS SAM).
+Kodo is deployed onto Amazon Web Services and built using the Serverless Application Model (AWS SAM).

 ## Components used